readium/css/docs/CSS12-user_prefs.md

 2. add the setting-specific variable and its value to `html`;
 3. styles are updated live.

-The selectors used in user settings are indeed “conditional”, styles are applied if the variable (or a specific value for reading modes) is set as an inline style in `html` (`:root`).
+The selectors used in user settings are indeed “conditional”, styles are applied if the variable is set as an inline style in `html` (`:root`).

 ### Setting and removing a variable